 Employment and education

-The Commission’s Gender Equality Strategy aims to improve employment prospects for women through promoting equal economic independence, closing the gender pay gap and advancing gender balance in decision making.
+The European Commission’s Gender Equality Strategy aims to boost employment for women by promoting equal economic independence, closing the gender pay gap, and getting more women into decision-making roles.

 Despite more women graduating from universities than men, they aren’t getting the same job opportunities and women’s work-life balance is often poorer than men’s.